-I have been fascinated by our progress in autonomous systems recently.
-With success in self-driving cars, similar use cases in business become possible.
+I have been fascinated by our progress in autonomous agents and systems recently.
+With success in self-driving cars, similar use cases in business are already being developed.
 Self-governing systems that can self-maintain, self-heal, self-learn, and self-improve are becoming a reality.
 We do not have to wait for entirely independent operations, and we can contribute to the engineering and ethics behind making them commercial.

 Here is one way.
 But let’s step back a little.

 To derive insights from what happened in the past, we rely on descriptive analytics.
 To understand what might happen in the future, we depend on predictive analytics.
 To get guidance on what should be done, we use prescriptive analytics.
 Traditional prescriptive recommender systems use optimizations, math, and rules-based systems to calculate a statistical confidence rating for generated prescriptive recommendations.
 Since modern prescriptive analytics uses black-box deep learning, simulative analytics is used for explaining, inferring and identifying best outcomes from generated prescriptive recommendations.